tgmars/hangmango/readme.md

 5. Server stores the public key of the client in a NoSQL database that maintains all data associated with a client.
 6. Client and server progress to play game over the hangman protocol.

+- Following a PUBKEYREQ message while the client is already running, the client should make their serverPubKey = (rsa.PublicKey{})

 **NOTE:** Some client and server side validation on data received over sockets will need modifying to account for increased data sizes due to encryption and transmission of public keys.

 ### Mitigating Cheating